-Zotero is a free tool developed by academics for academics for managing bibliographies used by millions of people around the world.
-It also helps groups of scholars (that’s us!) share resources like PDFs and notes.
-That’s why we’ll use it.
+Zotero is a free and popular tool developed by academics for academics for managing bibliographies to share resources like PDFs.

-Regardless of which method you use, you must sign up for a free account at zotero.org.
+If you don’t have one already, sign up for a free account at zotero.org.
 Creating a Zotero account requires only that you specify a username, password, and email address.
 You will not get any spam from Zotero or anyone else because of your Zotero account.
 Use your UNM email address!!!!!

-Using the Zotero website to access the readings is seriously clunky.
-If you download and install Zotero on your computer, you’ll have a much faster and clearer interface to the readings.
+Using the Zotero website to access the readings will always work, but it’s seriously clunky.
+I HIGHLY recommend that you download and install Zotero on your computer, so you’ll have a much faster, convenient, and clearer interface to the readings.
 Use the “Standalone” version.
-It is a small application that is entirely safe to install.
+It is a small app that is entirely safe to install.

-While in the process of installing Zotero, or once you’ve installed Zotero on your computer, you’ll have the option to link your installation of Zotero to your online zotero.org account.
-Be sure to do this.
-If you complete the installation and have not told Zotero (the application) about your zotero.org account, go into the settings menu (the gear icon), and select the “Sync” tab.
+While in the process of installing the Zotero app, you’ll have the option to link your installation of Zotero to your online zotero.org account.
+Be sure to do this!
+If you complete the installation and have not told your Zotero app about your zotero.org account, go into the Zotero preferences menu (however you get to application preferences menus on your platform), and select the “Sync” tab.
 You can enter your username and password there.

-Then, automagically, on the leftmost column of your Zotero display, near the bottom, you should see a “Group Libraries” header with a little arrow next to it.
-Click the arrow, and click on the course folder.
-If you’ve only recently joined the group library, Zotero will take a few minutes to download all the readings, but eventually you’ll have all of them on your computer.
+If you’ve only recently joined the group library, Zotero will take a few minutes to download all the PDFs, but eventually you’ll have all of them on your computer.
 If I update the Zotero library with a new reading (or a better scan or something like that), you’ll automatically get it.

-Most: Learning how to stay organized in your studies is a crucial skill that you’ll want to develop sooner than later because it will save you tremendous amounts of time.
-This course is a great excuse to start experimenting with finding a process that works best for you.
+Especially if you ever have bibliographic research to do, Zotero is incredibly helpful in keeping your sources organized and creating bibliographies for you.
+Learning how to stay organized in your work (whether school or other professional endeavor) is a crucial skill that you’ll want to develop sooner than later because it will save you tremendous amounts of time.
+You’ll make more money, be happier, etc. This course is a great excuse to start experimenting with finding a process that works best for you.
 Your future self will thank you!